-An oh so creamy, cheesy, and wonderfully comforting mushroom risotto recipe.
-The mushrooms add a rich, earthy flavor that really go with the big pile of fresh parmesan you’ll be piling on top.
+An oh so creamy, cheesy, super easy, and wonderfully comforting mushroom risotto recipe.
+The mushrooms add a rich, earthy flavor that really goes with all of that fresh parmesan you’ll be piling on top.

 So when I learned it’s “add broth, stir, add broth, stir, add broth, stir” until you have some creamy risotto on your hands, I felt bamboozled.